Welcome to the Rotary Club of Camberwell

 Camberwell Sunday Market - Volunteer Roster

-The annual Camberwell Art Show (CAS) is a signature project of Rotary Camberwell.
-See the Camberwell Art Show Gala Night 2024.
-CAS was first held in 1966 https://camberwellartshow.org.au/ Since its inception, CAS has raised over $3M to support local, national and international humanitarian projects.
+The annual Camberwell Art Show (CAS) is a signature project of Rotary.
+This year we celebrate its 60th year since its inception in 1966 https://camberwellartshow.org.au/ Since then, CAS has raised over $3M to support local, national and international humanitarian projects.

-The show is set up by the members of the Rotary Camberwell and volunteers including Swinburne students, spouses, family and friends.
+The show is set up by the members of the Rotary Camberwell and volunteers including Swinburne students and others, spouses, family and friends.
 Beyond the artists’ prize money, all funds raised (as with all Rotary fundraising) goes to the club’s charities.

 CAS relies on the generous support of sponsors including Swinburne University for providing a magnificent glass façade venue at its Technologies Centre with the benefit of Burwood Road frontage.
 Other long standing major sponsors are Bendigo Community Bank of Canterbury, Ashburton, Surrey Hills and Balwyn and City of Boroondara.
 Other sponsors are from many local businesses.
 Without their support, CAS would not be the success that it has been over many years.